fb tracking

 However, they’re not as reliable as the above symptoms:

-• Heightened sense of vision, smell and taste
+4. Heightened sense of vision, smell, and taste

-• Spotting – mid-cycle spotting is believed to be a result of the sudden drop of oestrogen prior to ovulation.
+6. Spotting – mid-cycle spotting is believed to be a result of the sudden drop of estrogen prior to ovulation.
 Due to there being no progesterone right away, the lining can leak a small amount of blood until then.

 There are some ovulation prediction tests on the market.
 They can help detect changes in your body that signal ovulation is near.